cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 You can download ANNOVAR [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php).
 It is free for private use, but you will be encouraged to buy a commerical license if you provide a .com e-mail address.
 So, it would be best if you could provide an educational or non-profit e-mail address.

 The script assumes that the ANNOVAR code as been extracted in the same directory as your .vcf file (in a folder called "annovar").
-Assuming that is the case, you can use `python run_ANNOVAR.py --vcf=[file].vcf` to annotate your variants.
+Assuming that is the case, you can use `python run_ANNOVAR.py --vcf=[ID].vcf` to annotate your variants.

 You can see the ANNOVAR [ClinVar](http://www.ncbi.nlm.nih.gov/clinvar/) annotations in **annovar_[file name].hg19_clinvar_20160302_dropped**.